rainyfy/GCNbin/README.md

 # GCNbin

 GCNbin is a multi-view and deep learning-based metagenomic contigs binning tool, GCNbin performs synchronous feature learning for compositional values and structural graphs by autoencoder and graph convolutional network respectively, and uses a dual self-supervised module to unify the results of the two neural networks and to guide the binning task.
 GCNbin is tested on contigs obtained from next-generation sequencing (NGS) data.
 Currently, GCNbin supports contigs assembled using metaSPAdes and MEGAHIT.
+You can contact us via liuyun313@jlu.edu.cn.

 ## Dependencies
 - scipy - version 1.3.1